Award Banner

 Indeed, when AsiaOne visited the hawker centre on Saturday, a stall named Traditional Million Star Fried Banana was in operation at #01-35.

-While the auntie wasn't around at the time of our visit, a man managing the stall who described himself as her "disciple", affirmed the statement made in the Facebook post as to her motivation for reopening.
+While the auntie wasn't around at the time of our visit, a man managing the stall, who described himself as her "disciple", affirmed the statement made in the Facebook post as to her motivation for reopening.

-Andy Cheng, 51, who has been working at the stall for several months prior to the sale, told AsiaOne that the 'new' Million Star had only opened about two weeks ago and that the auntie currently takes a more backseat role in the operations.
+Andy Cheng, 51, who had been working at the stall for several months prior to the sale, told AsiaOne that the 'new' Million Star had only opened about two weeks ago and that the auntie currently takes a more backseat role in the operations.

 Identifying the Million Star matriarch as Wendy Chan, Andy said she still prepares several of the menu items singlehandedly each day, with Andy remunerating her for the supplies.
 He manages the rest of the inventory and day-to-day running of the stall.